keithmcbrief/minecraft-clone/README.md

 You can click to add blocks and Alt+Click to remove blocks.
 You world is stored in your browsers local storage.

+PSA: To make sure the crosshair is selecting the appropriate block, make sure the cursor is centered on the crosshair before playing.

 ![Preview](preview.png 'Preview')

 In the project directory, you can run: